 In this post, I will share some information and some pros and cons in regards to this question.

-I recently got this email that had an interesting situation in terms of what language to write your content in so wanted to share the question here on the site as well.
-Take a look:
+I recently got this email that had an interesting situation in terms of what language to write your content in so wanted to share the question here on the blog as well.

 As usual I responded pretty quickly with the first thing that came to my mind and this was it:

-I guess you will have to decide what your goals with the site are and how much time you have for posting content (2 or 3 languages will take longer time than 1 language for sure).
+I guess you will have to decide what your goals with the blog are and how much time you have for posting content (2 or 3 languages will take longer time than 1 language for sure).